infobloxopen/atlas-app-toolkit/query/README.md

 In order to escape string literal delimiter duplicate it, e.g. for single-quoted string literals: `_filter=field == 'dup single quote '' '`, for double-quoted literals: `_filter=field == "dup double quote "" "`.

+Also our filtering support custom `jsonb` conditions if you use `postgresql` as database, for using this feathure you must use special type `Jsonb` from https://github.com/jinzhu/gorm/blob/master/dialects/postgres/postgres.go, if you plan to use special jsonb filtering on filed it's type should be `*dialects.Jsonb`.
+Syntax for jsonb filtering similar as you use for `StringCondition` and `StringArrayCondition`, as well as you can use operators from `StringCondition` and `StringArrayCondition`.

+Examples:
+if field `info` which support filterting with `jsonb` query will be looks like:
+`_filter=info.Address.City=='Tacoma'`
+if you want compare enclosed object with json you are able to write:
+`_filter=info.Address=='{"City": "Tacoma", "Country": "USA"}'`

 Note: if you decide to use toolkit provided `infoblox.api.Filtering` proto type, then you'll not be able to use [vanilla](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/protoc-gen-swagger) swagger schema generation, since this plugin doesn't work with recursive nature of `infoblox.api.Filtering`.
 In this case you can use our [fork](https://github.com/infobloxopen/grpc-gateway/tree/atlas-patch/protoc-gen-swagger) which has a fix for this issue.
 You can also use [atlas-gentool](https://github.com/infobloxopen/atlas-gentool) which contains both versions of the plugin.